List of The Southern Vampire Mysteries characters: Chow

 Chow is a member of Louisiana's Area Five vampire district.
 He is an Asian vampire with a small build and long black hair.
 He is no more than five foot seven and every inch of his visible skin (except for his face) is covered with intricate yakuza tattoos.
 He acts as a bartender in Fangtasia some nights, and sits around other nights to let patrons approach him.
 He is first introduced in the second book, Living Dead in Dallas, as a replacement of Fangtasia’s former bartender, Longshadow.
 Chow is killed in the fourth book, Dead to the World, when fighting against the coven of witches.

 Clancy

 Clancy is a member of Louisiana's Area Five vampire district and the bar manager of Fangtasia.
 He is described as having red hair and a flirtatious manner with an edge, and becomes bitter and snappish after being abducted and almost completely drained of blood by witches in the fourth novel, Dead to the World.
 Clancy dies in the ninth novel, Dead and Gone, while protecting Sookie from enemies of her fae great-grandfather, Niall.

+Dahlia

+Dahlia Lynley-Chivers is the main character in the computer game Dying for Daylight (aka True Blood 2) and in a constellation of non-Sookie-related—though set in the same fictional universe— short stories.
+Dahlia is an ancient vampire, whom Sookie Stackhouse only meets briefly in All Together Dead in the role of a respected judge in the court trial during the Vampire Summit.
+Dahlia is Greek, and she possesses the rare ability to fly.
+She is friends with Thalia, who also appears in one of Dahlia-centred stories, Bacon.